kuberhealthy/kuberhealthy/README.md

 `helm install stable/kuberhealthy`

 To install the [Helm](https://helm.sh) chart *with* Prometheus:
+`helm install stable/kuberhealthy --set prometheus.enabled=true`

+To install the [Helm](https://helm.sh) chart *with* Prometheus Operator:
-`helm install stable/kuberhealthy --set prometheus.enabled=true `
+`helm install stable/kuberhealthy --set prometheus.enabled=true --set prometheus.serviceMonitor=true

 After installation, Kuberhealthy will only be available from within the cluster (`Type: ClusterIP`) at the service URL `kuberhealthy.kuberhealthy`.
 To expose Kuberhealthy to an external checking service, you must edit the service `kuberhealthy` and set `Type: LoadBalancer`.